The City invites residents to become acquainted with anticipated updates to the City of Yuma development fees.

 Development fees, sometimes called “impact fees,” are a fee paid by new development (both residential and commercial) to offset the costs associated with providing necessary public facilities or public services to support new development at current levels of service.

 The City is in the process of updating the citywide development fees for the north service area, which is north of and including 56th Street.
 To date there are no citywide development fees for the south service area, south of 56th Street.

 Development fees being considered and updated include the following categories:

 - Parks and Recreation facilities.

 The first step in updating the fees is the development and adoption of the Land Use Assumptions (LUA) and the Infrastructure Improvements Plan (IIP).

-Why are the Land Use Assumptions and the Infrastructure Improvements Plan necessary?
 The Land Use Assumptions and the Infrastructure Improvements Plan identify current levels of service, growth expectations, and the cost of public infrastructure necessary to maintain current levels of service with projected growth.

 For example, as the City of Yuma grows, more roads are needed to carry additional traffic.
 This also applies to maintaining service level standards for Police and Fire department response, for a larger number of customers and coverage areas.
 This also means meeting the needs of a growing population utilizing the City Parks and Recreational facilities, necessitating more facilities across the community.